-Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura & San Diego with reliable general contractors, we employ a thorough contractor screening process – here are some tips from our experience.
+Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura & San Diego with reliable remodeling companies, we employ a thorough contractor screening process – here are some tips from our experience.

 We’ve all heard plenty of stories about remodeling experiences gone wrong.
 This has become so prevalent, it’s become the stuff of legend in our society.
 You can literally Google ‘nightmare remodels’ and read for yourself the many terrible ways that remodels can go awry.
 From contractors taking someone’s money and never showing up, to projects taking three times longer than expected, to extremely poor workmanship, the potential for issues is almost infinite.

-Hiring a contractor to do work in your home can be such a difficult experience, it has the potential to create tremendous amounts of emotional and financial stress and even relationship hardships.
+Hiring a remodeling company to do work in your home can be such a difficult experience, it has the potential to create tremendous amounts of emotional and financial stress and even relationship hardships.
 Although we’re all aware of the potential, most people think these issues will ‘never happen to them’.

 Steps to Take Before You Hire a Contractor. | Photo by: pressfoto / FreePik

 Most people think they are a good judge of character and will be able to tell a good contractor from a bad contractor based on their “gut feel”.
-Others might interview three contractors, go with the lowest price and figure that everything will fall into place.
+Others might interview three renovation companies, go with the lowest price and figure that everything will fall into place.

 Before you hire a contractor, always be sure to take these five steps: